On This Day in History: January 8

 - In France a referendum supports Charles de Gaulle's policies in Algeria.

-- Operation Auca: Five U.S. missionaries are killed by the Huaorani of Ecuador shortly after making contact with them.
+- Operation Auca: Five U.S. missionaries are killed by the Huaorani of Ecuador shortly after making first contact.

 - World War II: Britain introduces food rationing.

-- Crown Prince Nguyễn Phúc Vĩnh Thuỵ ascends to the throne, the last monarch of Vietnam.
+- Crown Prince Nguyễn Phúc Vĩnh Thuỵ is crowned king of Vietnam, the country's last monarch.

-- Abdul-Aziz ibn Saud was crowned King of Hejaz.
+- Abdul-Aziz ibn Saud is crowned King of Hejaz.

-- The steel strike of 1919 ends in a complete failure for the Amalgamated Association of Iron, Steel and Tin Workers labor union.
+- The steel strike of 1919 ends in failure for the Amalgamated Association of Iron, Steel and Tin Workers labor union.

 - U.S. President Woodrow Wilson announces his "Fourteen Points" for the aftermath of World War I.